Sexual Harassment, Assault and Rape

 Cultural and social attitudes toward sexual harassment, sexual assault, rape and sexual assault victims, vary greatly in different countries.
 However, respecting and adapting to cultural difference does not mean that you need to submit to behaviors that invade your personal boundaries or that makes you feel unsafe or uncomfortable.

 American University and AU Abroad take these issues very seriously.
 If an American University student discloses an experience of stalking, sexual harassment, sexual assault or rape to any study abroad program staff member or advisor, that staff member or advisor will be required to make a report of the assault to the Office of the Dean of Students.
 The Dean of Students will follow-up with the student regarding what was reported.

 American University also provides free and confidential advocacy services to all students even while they are abroad.
-You are encouraged to contact the Office of Advocacy Services for Interpersonal and Sexual Violence (OASIS) within the Wellness Center.
+You are encouraged to contact the Office of Advocacy Services for Interpersonal and Sexual Violence (OASIS) within the Student Health and Advocacy Center.
 An advocate can provide support, information, and assistance in navigating the reporting and adjudication process.
 Email a confidential advocate at OASIS@american.edu or call +1-202-885-7070.

 A few words of advice before you depart: